figaw/praqma.com/_training/jira-admin.md

 ### Learn about general JIRA project administrator tasks such as
 * Adapting project details
-* Customization, and configuration of workflows
+* Customization and configuration of workflows
 * Customization of fields
 * Creating new projects and dashboards
 * Troubleshooting etc.